 IBM is also hoping to contribute to the enlightening of IVRs.
 They’ve recently invited developers to take advantage of their “cognitive computing” using a cloud platform called Bluemix.
 That system has pre-built modules for “User Modeling” and “Q&A” that, in theory, could be combined to make a truly intelligent front end to the call center that can learn as callers use it.
 Far out, man.

 A little closer to earth, there’s another approach to improving IVRs which focusses on using new visual channels.
 The traditional “press 1 for this…” interaction suffers from two big constraints inherent in its design: 1) Audio is a poor way to listen to long and numerous options and 2) the numeric keypad is a poor system for data entry and navigation.

 Luckily, the two platforms that have become dominant in customer service: web and mobile, are both ideal for moving past these constraints.

-There have been some great implementations that show the promise of the great visual IVR experience.
+There have been some great implementations that show the promise of the great Web Call-Back (formerly Visual IVR) experience.
 For example, here is a tour of a project Genesys did with French insurance company GroupAMA.

 At Fonolo, Web Call-Backs has been part of our cloud-based call-back solution from day 1.
 This system is unique in that it provides self-contained components that can be dropped into a web site or mobile app very quickly, making the deployment quite easy.
 Here is a video case study of a credit union that used Fonolo Web Rescue and Mobile Rescue to help improve engagement with younger consumers: